 The bank prides itself in maintaining very healthy capital adequacy ratio in all its areas of operations.
 Capital levels are determined either based on internal assessments or regulatory requirements.
 The Group maintained impressive capital levels above the regulatory minimum prescribed in all its operating jurisdictions.
-The recent technical Naira devaluation impacted the capital adequacy ratio (CAR) via the increase in the naira equivalent of exposures denominated in Foreign Currencies.
-However, actual and projected increase in the exchange rate, sees the group's Capital Adequacy Ratio at comfortable region.

-The Capital Adequacy of the bank is reviewed regularly to meet regulatory requirements and standard of international best practices in order to adopt and implement the decisions necessary to maintain the capital at a level that ensures the realisation of the business plan with a certain safety margin.
+The Capital Adequacy of the bank is reviewed regularly to meet our internal guidance limits, regulatory requirements and standard of international best practices in order to adopt and implement the decisions necessary to maintain the capital at a level that ensures the realisation of the business plan with a certain safety margin.